oat-sa/extension-tao-item/views/js/runner/README.md

 # Runner quick overview

-> The API is still to be comfirmed.
-There should'nt be major changes expect for the `init` and the `ready` event.
+> The API is in draft

+There should'nt be major changes expect for the following points:
+ - `init` may also received the state (but it seems setState to be sufficient)
+ - the `ready` event may be renamed to `render` or aliased.
+ - some other events can appears

 ## Concept